1 dag geleden - Technische Universiteit Eindhoven - Eindhoven

 These function elements hold for researchers at an assistant professor level.
 For candidates at Associate Professor level or Full Professor level, additional elements and elements at a higher level are expected.

-- As an Irène Curie Fellow, you are entitled to a substantial start-up package to kick-off your career.
+- As an Irène Curie Fellow, you are entitled to a substantial benefit package.

 - In order to empower you, we provide support such as training programs for academic leadership and the university teaching qualification and a dedicated mentoring program to help you get to know the university and the Dutch (research) environment

 - Salary and benefits are in accordance with the Collective Labour Agreement for Dutch Universities.